The Meaning of Cash Flow (CF), Net Cash Flow, and Cumulative Cash Flow

 scenarios.
 A recommended choice of investment or course of action may

-depend on the analyst's evaluation of the projected cash flow streams
+depend on the analyst's evaluation of the projected CF streams

 from each alternative.
-Cash flow analyses typically center on several
+Such analyses typically center on several

 • Net present value (NPV)